rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 Fourthly, purescript is pure.
 Not even clojure(script) is as functional.
 This means we have stronger safety guarantees and can refactor code more easily.
-Just as clojure expanded how I think about programming through macros and immutable data, haskell/purescript makes me consider programming even more deeply by being forced to think about types and type classes, the algebras of functions, and being forced to think about pure vs impure functions.
+Just as clojure expanded how I think about programming through macros and immutable data, haskell/purescript makes me consider programming even more deeply by being forced to think about types and type classes, the algebras of typeclasses, and being forced to think about pure vs impure functions.
 Why is it important to be functionally pure?
 During my work on [pheidippides][-phei] (written in clojure), I ran into a lot of problems during refactoring.
 I would change some part of the code and then everything would fall apart, sometimes at runtime.
 I also ran into null/nil hell.
 Clojure does nothing to protect you from passing in wrong types including null values.